 Myth: Scheduling can’t be spontaneous

-Sometimes you just have to get away from it all.
-This is why the SmartStay system shows availability in real time — if the home is free to use, you’re free to book it as little as two days in advance.
-It’s flexibility at your fingertips, using SmartStay on the Pacaso owner app.
+Sometimes you just want to get away from it all, which is why the app shows availability in real time — if the home is free to use, you’re free to book it as little as two days in advance.
+It’s flexibility at your fingertips, using SmartStay on the Pacaso app.

-Pacaso’s SmartStay system is a streamlined system that makes scheduling easy, flexible and equitable.
+Pacaso’s SmartStay system makes scheduling easy, flexible and equitable.
 Have more scheduling questions?
 Read our FAQs.